-I know what you think: I’m a developer, I don’t need to take care of that.
-However, I believe deeply that your job is not only to code but to use your knowledge to bring value to the company you work with.
-You are an intelligent human being, you can as well give advice which can help your company growing.
-If your management is ready to listen to their employee and take their opinion in consideration, of course.
+You might think right now: “I’m a developer, I don’t need to take care of that!”.
+That’s true; yet, I deeply believe that our job is not only to code but to use our knowledge to bring value to the company you work with.
+You are a smart (and awesome!) human being, you can also give advice which can help your company growing.
+If your management is ready to listen to their employees and take their opinions in consideration, of course.

 When Do You Win?

 - We need to think about the value we can create from a debate.
 If there is none, the result doesn’t matter; we shouldn’t discuss it.

 - Being right or wrong is not the goal.
 What matters are the decisions we make following the debate and the ideas we’ve created.